 In addition to ASP.NET 2.0 comes a new, affordable tool for creating these web sites: Visual Web Developer Express.
-Microsoft's previous attempts at tools for helping create web sites have been clunky (Front Page) or have never really taken off (Visual Interdev), but this time they've got it right.
-Visual Web Developer will be part of the Visual Studio.NET suite, but a limited version named Visual Web Developer Express will be sold inexpensively (or given away).
-It'll allow you to drag and drop a site together within minutes, but it'll also be instantly recognizable to developers, and allows easy creation and management of your web pages.
+Microsoft's previous attempts at providing tools for helping create dynamic web sites have been clunky (Front Page) or have never really taken off (Visual Interdev), but this time they've got it right.
+Visual Web Developer is part of the Visual Studio.NET suite, but a scaled-down version of Visual Web Developer Express will be free in the foreseeable future.
+It allows you to drag and drop a site together within minutes, is instantly recognizable to developers, and allows easy creation and management of your web pages.

 This book leads you step-by-step through creating dynamic, data-driven, complex web sites using ASP.NET 2.0.
-To those ends this chapter explains the basic ideas and examines the completed sample site.
-You then spend time learning how to use Visual Web Developer Express (VWD) to build ASP.NET 2.0 sites.
+To those ends, this chapter explains the basic ideas and examines the completed sample site.
+You then learn how to use Visual Web Developer Express (VWD) to build ASP.NET 2.0 sites.